SYJINTW/mesh-splat/README.md

-# Mesh-Splat
+# Layered Mesh-Gaussian

-Mesh-Splat is a research implementation built upon the official ["GaMeS: Mesh-Based Adapting and Modification of Gaussian Splatting"](https://arxiv.org/abs/2402.01459).
+Layered Mesh-Gaussian (LMG) is a research implementation built upon the official ["GaMeS: Mesh-Based Adapting and Modification of Gaussian Splatting"](https://arxiv.org/abs/2402.01459).
-This project extends the original [official codebase](https://waczjoan.github.io/gaussian-mesh-splatting/) with additional utilities and experimental workflows for mesh-driven Gaussian Splatting and 3D rendering.
+This project extends the original [official codebase](https://waczjoan.github.io/gaussian-mesh-splatting/) with additional utilities and experimental workflows for mesh-driven Gaussian Splatting and hybrid 3D representation rendering.

 # Installation